Innovative fund menu designed with the participant in mind

 2. Participants cannot make more than one transfer into the International All Cap Equity Fund or the International Index Equity Fund within any 45 calendar day period.
 There are, however, no restrictions on a Participant’s ability to make transfers out of these Funds on any Business Day.

-3. Participants cannot directly transfer amounts from the Stable Asset Return Fund to their Self-Directed Brokerage Account.
-There are, however, no restrictions on transfers from the Stable Asset Return Fund to other Funds available under the Collective Trust, but an amount transferred from the Stable Asset Return Fund to any other Fund cannot, in turn, be transferred from that Fund to a Self-Directed Brokerage Account until 90 days after the date of this transfer.
-To the extent that an amount transferred from the Stable Asset Return Fund to another Fund is again transferred to yet another Fund or Funds, that amount cannot be transferred to a Self-Directed Brokerage Account until 90 days after the date of the initial transfer from the Stable Asset Return Fund.
+3. Participants cannot directly transfer amounts from the Stable Asset Return Fund or the Capital Preservation Fund to their Self-Directed Brokerage Account.
+There are, however, no restrictions on transfers from the Stable Asset Return Fund or the Capital Preservation Fund to other Funds available under the Collective Trust, but an amount transferred from the Stable Asset Return Fund or the Capital Preservation Fund to any other Fund cannot, in turn, be transferred from that Fund to a Self-Directed Brokerage Account until 90 days after the date of this transfer.
+To the extent that an amount transferred from the Stable Asset Return Fund or the Capital Preservation Fund to another Fund is again transferred to yet another Fund or Funds, that amount cannot be transferred to a Self-Directed Brokerage Account until 90 days after the date of the initial transfer from the Stable Asset Return Fund.

 4. Contributions to the Alternative Alpha Fund by or on behalf of a Participant may not exceed 15% of the total of the Participant’s investment elections.
 Transfers into the Alternative Alpha Fund from the Program’s other investment options by or on behalf of a Participant are limited to 15% of the aggregate Unit value of all of the Participant’s investments in the Funds as of the time of investment.
 These limitations are imposed by Mercer Trust Company as trustee of the Collective Trust in light of the Fund’s investment objectives, non-traditional strategies and non-traditional risks relating to these strategies.